Wiqzard/Mergers-and-Acquisitions-Stock-Price-Prediction/README.md

 ## Methods
  - Data Sources
-    - SEC Filings
+    - SEC Filings (Talk bs and explain why didnt work)
-    - Kaggle MAA Dataset
+    - Kaggle MAA Dataset (link)
     - yfinance
-    - Dataset: What is conatained?
+    - Dataset: What is conatained? show head or smth.
     - Data Wrangling / cleaning
  - Database
     - Amazon AWS
     - pymysql
+    - 300 - 300 seq -> from which we can form smaller ones if more short or long term stuff favourbalef
  - Transformer / Informer Network
+   - Why transformer  . attention... show sources why ..
+   - Testing of Transformer
- - Training
+ - Training  different modes (classiscal, sliding window, autoregressive as in informer)
- - Inference
+ - Inference  (only explain the one)

 ## Results
+  - Show good results short and long term.
+  - > Some good some bad, maybe make something like correalation or smth to show if it is usable for arbitrage or not.
 ## Prospects
+  - What can be done better?
+  - Mainly more data, more KPI's like...
+## Sources